-A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
-This review of EtherFlyer consists of four parts: general information, fees, deposit methods and security.
+A crypto exchange guide must provide reviews of all of the exchanges out there, so that you can find the right one for you.
+This review of EtherFlyer consists of four parts: general info, fees, deposit methods and security.

-The 24 hour trading volume of this exchange is decent.
+The 24 hour trading volume of this exchange used to be decent, but not anymore.
 On the date of first writing this review, being 17 April 2019, the reported 24 hour trading volume was USD 6.9 million.
 Based on that, EtherFlyer made it into the top 100 list of exchanges with the highest 24 hour trading volume, but only with a tight margin (place no. 98).
-On the date of last updating this review however, on 28 June 2019, the reported 24 hour trading volume was USD 68.5 million.
+Then, on 28 June 2019, the reported 24 hour trading volume was USD 68.5 million.
 The place on the top 100 list was then a comfortable no. 81.
 Great improvement!
+But, on the date of last updating this review (15 October 2019), the 24 hour trading volume of Etherflyer was only USD 505,000.
+In most cases, such a great drop in liquidity is a sign that the exchange will soon have to close down…

 EtherFlyer does not list USA as a “prohibited country” or anything similar.
 So our belief is that US-investors may trade at this exchange.
 In any event, US-investors should always do themselves the favour of forming their own opinion on any issues arising from their residency or citizenship.

-- They do not require a third party to store your funds, instead, you are always directly in control of your coins and you conduct transactions directly with whoever wants to buy or sell your coins.
+- They do not require a third party to store your funds, instead, you are always directly in control of your coins and you transact directly with whoever wants to buy or sell your coins.

-- They normally do not require you to give out personal information.
+- They normally do not require you to give out personal info.
 This makes it possible to create an account and right away be able to start trading.

 - Their servers spread out across the globe leading to a lower risk of server downtime.